michhar/bot-education-samples/README.md

 # bot-education-samples
-A Node.js bots built with the MS Bot Framework for image OCR
+Node.js bots built with the MS Bot Framework for basic dialogs and intelligence

 ## To run